 - Do they show little or no remorse about their lies?

-If confronted, the liar may become defensive or hostile, which will naturally make you question whether it’s worth challenging them, even if you have proof of the falsities he or she is telling.
+If confronted, the liar may become defensive or hostile.
+This response will naturally make you question whether it’s worth challenging them, even if you have proof of the falsities he or she is telling.

 You can try to spot behaviors, patterns, and encourage change, but professional help is likely necessary to help them recognize and successfully deal with these deeply rooted issues.
 While you can try to empathize and cope with a pathological liar’s constant mistruths.
 Understanding what causes the lying is the only way to change a pathological liar’s behavior.

-Treatment, which can include psychotherapy or medication or both, will depend on whether or not the pathological lying is a symptom of an underlying psychiatric condition.
+Treatment, which can include psychotherapy, medication, or both, will depend on whether or not the pathological lying is a symptom of an underlying psychiatric condition.